GrimRob/TweetSend/README.md

 You need to login in to Twitter and create a Project and App at the [Google Developer Dashboard](https://developer.twitter.com/en/portal/dashboard).

-Once that's set up (you may need to keep trying, Twitter can be flakey) then you need to generate an Api Key and Secret.
-You also need a writeable Access Token and Secret (you don't need a Bearer Token for my examples).
+Once that's set up (you may need to keep trying different names, it needs to be unique) then you need to generate an Api Key and Secret.
+You also need to generate an Access Token and Secret (you don't need a Bearer Token for my examples).
 To make a writeable token you will need to edit your `User authentication settings` (even though there is no user) and choose `Read and write` for your `App permissions`.
+This will also give you a ClientId and Secret (not needed for these examples).

 When you have done all that you should have four strings which look something like this: